-The Finance Assistant will set up new beneficiaries based on information provided on official company letterhead or from an official email address.
+The Finance Administrator will set up new beneficiaries based on information provided on official supplier company invoice from an official email address.
+The HOF, CEO, ACEO must authorise the set up of all new suppliers.

-Changes to beneficiaries will also be completed by the Finance Assistant.
-These will be communicated to the Head of Finance.
+Changes to beneficiaries will also be completed by the Finance Administrator.
+These will be authorised by Head of Finance.